airbytehq/airbyte/docs/integrations/destinations/postgres.md

   still applies.
 * Quoting an identifier also makes it case-sensitive, whereas unquoted names are always folded to lower case.
-* If you want to write portable applications you are advised to always quote a particular name or never quote it.
+* In order to make your applications portable and less error-prone, use consistent quoting with each name (either always quote it or never quote it).

-Therefore, Airbyte Postgres destination will create tables and schemas using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names are containing special characters.
+Note, that Airbyte Postgres destination will create tables and schemas using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names are containing special characters.